-Both link-local and global unicast address types can be dynamically assigned (using the Configure Interface page) or manually configured (using the Add IPv6 Address page).
+A global unicast address can be manually configured on this switch (using the Add IPv6 Address page).

 An IPv6 global unicast or link-local address can be manually configured (using the Add IPv6 Address page), or a link-local address can be dynamically generated (using the Configure Interface page).